-(LFFLM - General Forensic Medicine and Sexual Offence Medicine) Regulations and Information for Candidates oyal College of Physicians 11 St Andrew's Place London NW1 4LE
+(LFFLM - General Forensic Medicine and Sexual Offence Medicine) Regulations and Information for Candidates www.fflm.ac.uk forensic.medicine@fflm.ac.uk

-Faculty of Forensic & Legal Medicine www.fflm.ac.uk forensic.medicine@fflm.ac.uk

 © Faculty of Forensic & Legal Medicine - April 2024.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the prior permission of the copyright owners.